utilmeta/utype/docs/en/guide/func.md

 # }
 ```

-You can see
+As you can see
 1. The type of the input data is converted to the type of the corresponding function parameter declaration
-2. If the input data does not satisfy the constraints of the function arguments, an error is thrown containing the positioning information and the reason for failure.
+2. If the input data does not satisfy the constraints of the function arguments, an error is thrown containing position and reason of the error.
-3. Because `avatar` the parameter specified `alias_from` in the field contains `'headImg'`, we can also correctly identify and convert it into a `avatar` parameter by using `'headImg'` it as a parameter name.
+3. Because `avatar` specified `alias_from` containing `'headImg'`, we can also correctly identify and convert it into a `avatar` parameter by using `'headImg'` as a parameter name.
-4. Since `signup_time` is specified `no_input=True`, even if the corresponding field is passed in, it will be ignored and the current time will be filled in according to `default_factory` the configuration of
+4. Since `signup_time` is specified `no_input=True`, even if the corresponding field is passed in, it will be ignored and the current time will be filled in according to `default_factory`

 !!! note
+	`Param` is actually a subclass of `Field` with more simplify and convenient params for function, so you can still get the detail usage of `Param` in [Field API References](/en/references/field)

-### Parameter declaration restrictions
+### Parameter restrictions
-Because of the characteristics of the function, there are more restrictions to declare the field configuration in the function than in the data class.
+Characteristics of the function brings more restrictions to declare the field configuration in the function than in the dataclass.
 Let’s take a look.

-Parameter passing mode ** of ** Python function
+**Parameter passing for Python function**

 Before introducing the declaration restrictions of fields, let’s review the parameter types of Python functions and how they are passed.
 ```python